Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ## Part 1: Installation
 ---

 This is a list of all the programs we will need to install.
 We will need a fair amount of space, approximately 30 GBs but it would be wise to have at least 40 to 50 GBs.
-This is also intended for Windows 10 (11 probably works too).
+This is also intended for Windows 10 or 11.

 | Program          | Purpose                   | Size (approx.)  |
 |------------------|---------------------------|-----------------|